insilichem/gaudiviewx/docs/manual.rst

 .. image:: _images/selection_gaudiviewx.png
     :align: center

-And a new **window** will open for searching a Gaudi's output file.
+A new **window** will be opened for searching a Gaudi's output file.
 After the selection of the file, a table with all the solutions will appear in your ChimeraX.
 Selecting any of the solution will display the 3D drawing of the molecules in your ChimeraX: